mjhea0/node-workshop/w2/lessons/03-react.md

 $ npm start
 ```

-> **NOTE:** Make sure you understand what's happening beneath this scenes with webpack and babel.
+> **NOTE:** Make sure you understand what's happening beneath the scenes with webpack and babel.
 For more, check out [React Intro](https://github.com/mjhea0/react-intro).

 ### Structure